You Know You're Right: Legacy

+In pop culture

-In May 2020, American director Cameron Crowe revealed in an interview with Stereogum that he had hidden the studio recording of "You Know You're Right," given to him by Love, in his film Vanilla Sky, which was released almost a year prior to the song's official release.
-"We couldn’t credit it in the movie and it was actually illegal," Crowe explained, "but Courtney Love gave it to us.
-She said, 'This is the only Nirvana song that’s never been released.
+In May 2020, American director Cameron Crowe revealed in an interview with Stereogum that he had hidden the studio recording of "You Know You're Right", given to him by Love, in his film Vanilla Sky, which was released almost a year prior to the song's official release.
+"We couldn't credit it in the movie and it was actually illegal," Crowe explained, "but Courtney Love gave it to us.
+She said, 'This is the only Nirvana song that's never been released.
 Hide it in your movie somewhere.'